ashastar/Data-Engineering-Notes/Interview Questions.md

 ## 100. What is Microsoft Azure?
 Microsoft Azure is a cloud computing platform that provides services like infrastructure, platforms, and software as a service (IaaS, PaaS, and SaaS).
 It enables users to access various cloud services, such as computing, storage, and networking, on demand.

+# Azure Data Engineer Interview Questions and Answers (Continued)

+## 101. What is the primary ETL service in Azure?
+The primary ETL service in Azure is **Azure Data Factory (ADF)**.
+It allows users to create data-driven workflows for orchestrating and automating data movement and transformation.

+## 102. What are data masking features available in Azure?
+**Dynamic Data Masking (DDM)** is available for Azure SQL Database, Azure SQL Managed Instance, and Azure Synapse Analytics.
+DDM restricts sensitive data visibility by controlling access at the query level, ensuring sensitive data is only accessible to authorized users.

+## 103. What is PolyBase?
+**PolyBase** allows querying data from external sources, such as Hadoop, Azure Blob Storage, or Azure Data Lake Store, directly from Azure SQL Database or Azure Synapse Analytics using T-SQL.
+It simplifies data ingestion and export without the need for third-party ETL tools.

+## 104. What is reserved capacity in Azure?
+**Reserved capacity** in Azure helps optimize costs by allowing customers to reserve a fixed amount of capacity in Azure Storage for a set period.
+It's available for Block Blobs and Azure Data Lake Store Gen2.

+## 105. Which service would you use to create a Data Warehouse in Azure?
+**Azure Synapse Analytics** is used for creating a data warehouse in Azure.
+It integrates big data analytics and enterprise data warehousing to process and analyze large datasets.

+## 106. Explain the architecture of Azure Synapse Analytics.
+**Azure Synapse** uses a **Massively Parallel Processing (MPP)** architecture.
+The control node receives SQL queries and distributes them across multiple compute nodes, enabling parallel data processing for fast query performance even with large datasets.

+## 107. What is the difference between ADLS and Azure Synapse Analytics?
+- **Azure Data Lake Storage (ADLS)** is optimized for storing structured and unstructured data.
+- **Azure Synapse Analytics** is optimized for processing structured data in a well-defined schema and is built on SQL Server for business analytics.

+## 108. What are Dedicated SQL Pools in Azure Synapse Analytics?
+**Dedicated SQL Pools** provide data warehousing capabilities using Azure Synapse Analytics, leveraging columnar storage to improve query performance and reduce storage requirements.

+## 109. How do you capture streaming data in Azure?
+Streaming data in Azure can be captured using **Azure Stream Analytics**, which processes large volumes of data in real-time with low latency.

+## 110. What are the windowing functions in Azure Stream Analytics?
+Windowing functions in Azure Stream Analytics include:
+- **Tumbling Window**: Fixed, non-overlapping segments.
+- **Hopping Window**: Overlapping segments.
+- **Sliding Window**: Aggregation occurs when events arrive.
+- **Session Window**: Tracks data until there is inactivity.

+## 111. What are the different types of storage in Azure?
+- **Azure Blobs**: Stores large binary objects.
+- **Azure Queues**: Manages messaging between components.
+- **Azure Files**: SMB-compliant file sharing.
+- **Azure Disks**: Provides persistent storage for VMs.
+- **Azure Tables**: Stores structured NoSQL data.

+## 112. What is Azure Storage Explorer, and what are its uses?
+**Azure Storage Explorer** is a standalone application that allows users to manage Azure Storage services like Blobs, Tables, and Queues across platforms, even offline with emulators.

+## 113. What is Azure Databricks, and how is it different from regular Databricks?
+**Azure Databricks** is a version of Databricks optimized for Azure.
+It integrates closely with Azure services, such as Azure Data Lake and Azure Synapse, and is used for big data processing, machine learning, and data preparation.

+## 114. What is Azure Table Storage?
+**Azure Table Storage** is a NoSQL data storage service designed for storing structured data as key-value pairs.
+Entities in Table Storage are identified using **PartitionKey** and **RowKey**.

+## 115. What is serverless database computing in Azure?
+**Serverless computing** allows users to run code without provisioning infrastructure.
+It automatically scales and charges only for the compute resources used during execution, making it cost-effective.

+## 116. What data security options are available in Azure SQL DB?
+- **Firewall Rules**: Manage access at server and database levels.
+- **Always Encrypted**: Protects sensitive data on the client side.
+- **Transparent Data Encryption (TDE)**: Encrypts data at rest.
+- **SQL Database Auditing**: Logs database activities for review.

+## 117. What is data redundancy in Azure?
+Azure provides several data redundancy solutions to ensure high availability:
+- **LRS**: Locally redundant storage.
+- **ZRS**: Zone redundant storage.
+- **GRS**: Geo-redundant storage.
+- **RA-GRS**: Read-access geo-redundant storage.

+## 118. What are ways to ingest data from on-premises storage to Azure?
+Data ingestion options include:
+- **Offline Transfer**: Using Data Box or Import/Export services.
+- **Network Transfer**: Tools like AzCopy, Azure PowerShell, and Storage Explorer.
+- **Data Box Edge**: A physical device to optimize data transfer.

+## 119. What is the best way to migrate data from an on-premise database to Azure?
+Data migration methods include:
+- **SQL Server Stretch Database**: Moves infrequently accessed data to Azure.
+- **Azure SQL Database**: For a cloud-only strategy.
+- **SQL Server on Azure VM**: Provides full control over database management.

+## 120. What are multi-model databases in Azure?
+**Azure Cosmos DB** is a multi-model NoSQL database supporting various data models like key-value, document, column-family, and graph databases, ensuring low latency and global distribution.